google/gcp_scanner/README.md

 This is a GCP resource scanner that can help determine what level of access certain credentials posses on GCP.
 The scanner is designed to help security engineers with evaluating impact of a certain VM/container compromise, GCP service account or OAuth2 token key leak.

-Currently, the scanner supports the following GCP resources: GCE, GCS, GKE, AppEngine, CloudSQL, BigQuery, Spanner, PubSub, CloudFunctions, BigTable, CloudStore, KMS, Cloud Services.
-The scanner supports SA [impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts).
+Currently, the scanner supports the following GCP resources:
+* GCE
+* GCS
+* GKE
+* AppEngine
+* CloudSQL
+* BigQuery,
+* Spanner
+* PubSub
+* CloudFunctions
+* BigTable
+* CloudStore
+* KMS
+* Cloud Services.
+* The scanner supports SA [impersonation](https://cloud.google.com/iam/docs/impersonating-service-accounts).

 The scanner supports extracting and using the following types of credentials:
 * GCP VM instance metadata;
 * User credentials stored in gcloud profiles;
 * OAuth2 Refresh Token with cloud-platform scope granted;
 * GCP service account key in JSON format.

 The scanner does not rely on any third-party tool (e.g. gcloud).
 Thus, it can be compiled as a standalone tool and be used on a machine with no GCP SDK installed (e.g. kubernetes pod).
 However, please keep in mind that the only OS that is currently supported is Linux.